localytics/lambda-slack-router/README.md

     $ npm install --save lambda-slack-router

+or if you're using `yarn`, run:

+    $ yarn add lambda-slack-router

 ## Configuration

 Commands are added to the slackbot through the `addCommand` function.
 Sample configuration for the above ping command would look like